arjunmehta/node-georedis/README.md

 ### proximity.addLocation(lat, lon, coordinateName, callBack)
 Add a new coordinate to your set.

 ### proximity.addLocations(coordinateArray, callBack)
 Adds an array of new coordinates to your set.
 The `coordinateArray` must be in the form `[[lat, lon, name],[lat, lon, name],...,[lat, lon, name]]`.
 Use this method for bulk additions, as it is much faster than individual adds.

+### proximity.location(locationName, callBack)
+Retrieve the latitude and longitude of a specific named location.
+Returns an object with `name`, `latitude` and `longitude` properties.

+### proximity.locations(locationNameArray, callBack)
+Retrieve the latitude and longitude of a list of specific named locations.
+Returns an array of objects with `name`, `latitude` and `longitude` properties.

+### proximity.addLocations(coordinateArray, callBack)
+Adds an array of new coordinates to your set.
+The `coordinateArray` must be in the form `[[lat, lon, name],[lat, lon, name],...,[lat, lon, name]]`.
+Use this method for bulk additions, as it is much faster than individual adds.